 MORE BEAVER LOVE ON THE NORTH COAST:

-That same evening, artwork depicting beavers and beaver habitat will go on display at Fairweather House & Gallery and other venues throughout town in time for the Seaside First Saturday Art Walk.
+Also on May 6 artwork depicting beavers and beaver habitat will go on display at Fairweather House & Gallery and other venues throughout town in time for the Seaside First Saturday Art Walk.
 The Beaver Tales Art Exhibit is a traveling show organized on behalf of the Wetlands Conservancy.
 Sales of the artwork will benefit North Coast Land Conservancy and the Necanicum Watershed Council as well as the Wetlands Conservancy.

 In June the artists of the Astoria Art Loft plan to display work by their members featuring, yes, beavers.
 Sales of those pieces will benefit North Coast Land Conservancy.